March 18, 2026

 If they don't line up it will look something like this

 Note that the zeros do not align.
-The zero on the vernier scale (the one with all the numbers) is to the right of the lone zero.
-This is a positive reading as noted by the + symbol at the end of the vernier scale.
+The zero on the vernier scale (the one with all the numbers) is to the left of the lone zero.
+This is a negative reading as noted by the - symbol at the end of the vernier scale.
 Look for the tick marks that are aligned.
-In this case it is either the tick labeled 5.
-That means that this reading is +0.5mm.
+In this case it is the tick labeled 6.
+That means that this reading is -0.6mm.

 This is not an exhaustive guide on squaring your printer.
 This is a gauge for measuring skew.
 However here is a brief guide on how to get started.